Child-Parent Psychotherapy (CPP)

 Since the Child Trauma Research Program began distributing the CPP program in 2002, CPP has been implemented in about 143 sites throughout the United States.

-For more information about these training options, please contact Chandra Ghosh Ippen by email email@example.com
+For more information about these training options, please contact Chandra Ghosh Ippen by email using the email addresses in the Contact section.

-Considerations for implementing CPP include acquiring funds for training, finding therapists to facilitate the sessions, recruiting and retaining participants, and coordinating session times with caregivers as the sessions are often conducted in the home.
+Considerations for implementing CPP include securing facilitators with suitable backgrounds and ensuring they receive training, acquiring funds for training if option 3 is chosen, recruiting and retaining participants, and coordinating session times with caregivers as the sessions are often conducted in the home.

 The Clearinghouse can help address these considerations.
 Please call 1-877-382-9185 or email Clearinghouse@psu.edu